bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

 * Run `npm install @bigcommerce/checkout-sdk@<latest-version-number>` in the terminal.

-update the version number in your checkout's package.json file, then run npm install.
+* Update the version number in your checkout implementation's package.json file, then run `npm install` in the terminal.

 <!-- theme: info -->
 > #### Note